bodrick/awesome/TOPICS.md

 *   [rogchap/wombat](https://github.com/rogchap/wombat) - Cross platform gRPC client
 *   [varbhat/exatorrent](https://github.com/varbhat/exatorrent) - Easy to Use Torrent Client.
 Can be hosted in Cloud.
 Files can be streamed in Browser/Media Player.
-*   [AlexAegis/svelte-minesweeper](https://github.com/AlexAegis/svelte-minesweeper) - A minesweeper clone for the web
+*   [AlexAegis/svelte-minesweeper](https://github.com/AlexAegis/svelte-minesweeper) - A minesweeper clone for the web using TinySlice!
+My state manager libary.
 *   [storybookjs/storybook](https://github.com/storybookjs/storybook) - 📓 The UI component explorer.
 Develop, document, & test React, Vue, Angular, Web Components, Ember, Svelte & more!
 *   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
 Use what you love ❤️ Angular, Capacitor, Ionic, React, Svelte, Vue and you name it compatible.